Dockerfile with multi-layer dependencies using uv and pyproject.toml

 What is a Dockerfile?

-is a text file that contains a series of instructions and commands to define the environment and dependencies of your application, which Docker follows to assemble the image layer by layer.
+A Dockerfile is a text file that contains a series of instructions and commands to define the environment and dependencies of your application, which Docker follows to assemble the image layer by layer.

 One of the most important concepts in Docker is the cache layers.
 It is a mechanism that allows Docker to reuse the same layer for subsequent builds, pushes, and pulls processes, which is crucial to speed up the whole workflow.

-will be invalidated as well, and both layers will have to be rebuilt and propagated again through the network.
+As we can see in the diagram above, the cache layers are propagated all the way from the build stage through the push and pull stages.
+If layer 2 is invalidated, for example, the subsequent layer 3 will be invalidated as well, and both layers will have to be rebuilt and propagated again through the network.
 Hence, the general rule of thumb is to order the layers from the least likely to change to the most likely to change.

 Another important factor to consider is the size of the image.
-The smaller the image, the faster the push
+The smaller the image, the faster the push and pull processes, and the lower the storage cost.

 This is particularly useful for remote machines with limited bandwidth or unstable Internet connection.
 It is a specific use case that I encountered at work, which inspired this post.